 - Reflux and GERD in the breastfed baby

-- Allergies and food intolerances
+- Allergies, food intolerances and lactose intolerance

 Study day 11: Newborn assessment + Paediatric conditions

 - Newborn assessment: physical and behavioral including neonatal reflexes